ThomasBeder/ALLCatchR2/README.md

 - 25-30 Predicitons: high-confidence and candidate level predictions for main-, sub-cluser and immature T-ALL / ETP-like
 - Prediction: Predicted subtype
 - BC_pred: Blast count predictions score
 - 32-57: ssGSEA to T-cell developmental stages
+- Aditionally, expression of T-ALL marker and driver genes with expression statistic in T-ALL.
 ## output B-ALL
 ALLCatchR2 writes a ```out.file``` file to your current working directory (or the path defined by ```out.file``` parameter) with the following columns:
 - sample: Sample ID